BigBadBleuCheese/SignalREST/README.md

 7
 ```

-Or, if the method invocation specified could not be found or failed, the return value response will be a JSON object with a single property named `Error`, the value of which will be a string describing what went wrong.
+Or, if the method invocation specified could not be found or failed, the response will be a JSON object with a single property named `Error`, the value of which will be a string describing what went wrong.
 Possible error messages include:

 - `"Hub not found"`
 - `"Hub method not found"`